zptec/Docs/aspnetcore/performance/caching/middleware.md

 The Response Caching Middleware only caches 200 (OK) server responses.
 Any other responses, including [error pages](xref:fundamentals/error-handling), will be ignored by the middleware.

+>[!WARNING]
+> Responses containing content for authenticated clients must be marked as not cacheable to prevent the middleware from storing and serving those responses.

 ## Options
 The middleware offers two options for controlling response caching.